 FHA loans are not a perfect fit for everybody.
 For instance, if you have at least 20% for a down payment, then a conventional loan would be a better option because you can avoid PMI.
 FHA loans require mortgage insurance regardless of the amount of the down payment.

 FHA loans are very popular with first-time homebuyers.
 Their low credit score and down payment requirements make qualifying for them much easier than traditional home loans.

 - Have less than 20% down payment

-- Credit score is below 640
+- Have a credit score is below 620

-- Have a high debt-to-income ratio
+- A debt-to-income ratio above 43%

 - Qualify for a down payment assistance

 FHA home loans offer a ton of benefits for the right type of home buyer.
-First-time homebuyers, buyers with low credit scores or down payment, or low-income buyers can especially benefit with FHA loans.
+First-time homebuyers, buyers with low credit scores or down payment, or low-income buyers can especially benefit from FHA loans.

-Requiring just a 580 credit score and a 3.5 down payment they are one of the easier types of home loans to qualify for.
+Requiring just a 580 credit score and a 3.5 down payment, they are one of the easier types of home loans to qualify for.